-I’m not a really big fan of cauliflower, but I kept looking at this recipe for Creamy Cauliflower Alfredo Sauce and couldn’t stop thinking about it.
+I used to not be a really big fan of cauliflower, but I kept looking at this recipe for Vegan Creamy Cauliflower Alfredo Sauce and couldn’t stop thinking about it.

 A recipe that only has 5 ingredient and can be made in a few easy steps is always a winner with me.

-But I wasn’t a believer until I actually tried this myself.
+But I wasn’t a believer until I actually tried it myself.

 The first thing I thought after tasting it was “wow”, this really does taste like a healthy alfredo sauce!